 Grapefruit juice can also be used in cooking, adding a sweet and tart flavor to many dishes.
 Grapefruits are especially good for making marmalades and sorbets due to their high pectin content.
 Many people also enjoy using grapefruit zest in baking, which adds a pleasant citrusy flavor.

 In addition to being excellent sources of nutrition, grapefruits are also very therapeutic.
 In folklore, they have been used to treat various illnesses, such as colds, flu, and even asthma.
-The essential oils in grapefruits can be used for aromatherapy and as a topical application for skin problems.

-How to Plant Grapefruit?
+How to Plant Grapefruit

 Grapefruit is a delicious, healthy citrus fruit that grows in warm climates and can be planted in home gardens with proper preparation.
 Planting grapefruit tree can be a rewarding experience, not only because you enjoy the sweet fruit but also because it adds beauty and lushness to your yard.
 This article will explain everything you need to know about how to plant grapefruit for a successful harvest.